-The phylum chordata represents the whole diverse class of vertebrates, animals with a vertebral column, as well as lancelets and tunicates.
-Two fertilization strategies are employed by members of chordata: internal fertilization, where the gametes, or sperm and egg, meet inside the body of one parent, and external fertilization, where sperm and egg meet outside the body.
+The phylum Chordata represents the whole diverse array of vertebrates - animals with a vertebral column - as well as lancelets and tunicates.
+Two fertilization strategies are employed by members of phylum Chordata: internal fertilization, where the gametes, or sperm and egg, meet inside the body of one parent; and external fertilization, where sperm and egg meet outside the body.
 External fertilization is necessarily limited to aquatic environments, since sperm need a liquid medium to swim through in order to reach an egg.

 Subphylum Vertebrata: Fish